apache/nutch/src/plugin/indexer-elastic/README.md

 host | Comma-separated list of hostnames to send documents to using [TransportClient](https://static.javadoc.io/org.elasticsearch/elasticsearch/5.3.0/org/elasticsearch/client/transport/TransportClient.html).
-Either host and port must be defined or cluster. | port | The port to connect to using [TransportClient](https://static.javadoc.io/org.elasticsearch/elasticsearch/5.3.0/org/elasticsearch/client/transport/TransportClient.html). | 9300 index | Default index to send documents to. | nutch user | Username for auth credentials | elastic password | Password for auth credentials | "" max.bulk.docs | Maximum size of the bulk in number of documents. | 250 max.bulk.size | Maximum size of the bulk in bytes. | 2500500 exponential.backoff.millis | Initial delay for the [BulkProcessor](https://static.javadoc.io/org.elasticsearch/elasticsearch/5.3.0/org/elasticsearch/action/bulk/BulkProcessor.html) exponential backoff policy. | 100
+Either host and port must be defined or cluster. | port | The port to connect to using [TransportClient](https://static.javadoc.io/org.elasticsearch/elasticsearch/5.3.0/org/elasticsearch/client/transport/TransportClient.html). | 9300 index | Default index to send documents to. | nutch username | Username for auth credentials | elastic password | Password for auth credentials | "" auth | Whether to enable HTTP basic authentication with elastic.
+Use `username` and `password` properties to configure your credentials. | false max.bulk.docs | Maximum size of the bulk in number of documents. | 250 max.bulk.size | Maximum size of the bulk in bytes. | 2500500 exponential.backoff.millis | Initial delay for the [BulkProcessor](https://static.javadoc.io/org.elasticsearch/elasticsearch/5.3.0/org/elasticsearch/action/bulk/BulkProcessor.html) exponential backoff policy. | 100